cognix-labs/promptlab/docs/evaluators.md

   - 5: Highly Coherent Response
 - **Usage**: Useful for evaluating how well a response presents information in a logical, connected manner that directly addresses the query

-This evaluator uses another inference model to rate the text's coherence based on a detailed assessment framework that examines logical flow, transitions between ideas, and overall organization.
+This evaluator uses another completion model to rate the text's coherence based on a detailed assessment framework that examines logical flow, transitions between ideas, and overall organization.

 #### F1 Score (`F1Score`)